sqlc-dev/sqlc/docs/reference/config.md

 - `package`:
   - The package name to use for the generated code.
 Defaults to `out` basename.
+- `package_models`:
+  - The package name to use for the generated code models.
+Defaults to `out` basename.
+- `package_models_path_import`:
+  - The name of the model import path to be used when specifying imports in other created packages.
+By default, no, because all files are created in one package.
+For example, `github.com/path/internal `, as a result, the import will look like `github.com/path/internal/models `.
+The parameter should be used together with `package_models`.
 - `out`:
   - Output directory for generated code.
 - `sql_package`: